-In March 2013, the Berlin Institute of Health (BIH) as a unique biomedical research institute was founded by the Charité - Universitätsmedizin Berlin and the Max-Delbrück-Centrum für Molekulare Medizin (MDC) located in Berlin-Buch.
+In March 2013, the Berlin Institute of Health (BIH) as a unique biomedical research institute was founded by the German government and will be integrated into the Charité - Universitätsmedizin Berlin.
 The CCCC takes part in all oncology related research and development activities to strengthen research in systems medicine using high-throughput and efficient omics technologies (genomics, proteomics, metabolomics), to establish a Clinical Research Unit and to provide further high-tech core facilities supporting translational research from bench to bedside.

-The CCCC central divisions provide various services for cancer patients and their family members. clinicians, practitioners as well as for scientists of different specialisation.
-We can also support organising internships in oncology, contact to projects, and ongoing clinical trials.
+The CCCC central divisions provide various services for cancer patients and their family members, clinicians, practitioners as well as for scientists of different specialization.
+We can also support organizing internships in oncology, contact to projects, and ongoing clinical trials.
 Our divisions are:

 - Cancer Hotline

-- Psycho-oncological Counseling

-- Out-patient Counseling

-- Nutrition Counseling
+- Psycho-Oncological Counseling

-- Interdisciplinary Tumor Ambulances
+- Interdisciplinary Outpatient Clinics

 - Tele-tumor Conferences

 - Clinical Cancer Registry

 - Clinical Trial Unit

-- Tumor and Biobank

 - Public Relations and Event Management

 - Intercultural Communication

 - Quality Management

 The CCCC, as institution within the Charité hospital, is partner of the Berlin School of Integrative Oncology (BSIO), which offers a structured 3-year doctoral program jointly educating natural scientists and physicians/medical students and providing excellent research conditions, a comprehensive curriculum, and a broad mentoring network.
 Furthermore, the CCCC is part of the postgraduate study program "Molecular Medicine".
 The objective of this Master course is to deepen and enhance already existing knowledge in the field of molecular medicine as well as furthering practical experience in research laboratories and on the ward.

-Charitè Comprehensive Cancer Centre

-Charitéplatz 1

-D-10117 Berlin Germany
+Charitè Comprehensive Cancer Center Charitéplatz 1 D-10117 Berlin Germany

-Acting Director: Prof. Ulrich Keilholz Deputy Director: Prof. Reinhold Schäfer www.oncol.hu
+Director: Prof. Ulrich Keilholz Deputy Director: Prof. Reinhold Schäfer